datenlord/blue-udp/README.md

 <details>
 <summary> Detailed Package Description: </summary>

 - **mkGenericUdpIpEthBypassTx** module provides an additional channel, which bypasses the UDP/IP packet generation logic, for transmitting arbitrary kinds of transport-layer packets.
 The **mkGenericUdpIpEthBypassTx** has similar top interface as **mkGenericUdpIpEthTx** module, except for **macMetaDataIn** sub-interface.
-Compared to **MacMetaData**, **MacMetaDataWithBypassTag** adds an additional tag signal which indicates whether **dataStreamIn** bypasses UDP/IP generation logic and is combined with Ethernet header information directly.
+Compared to **MacMetaData**, **MacMetaDataWithBypassTag** adds an additional tag signal which indicates whether **dataStreamIn** bypasses UDP/IP generation logic and is combined with Ethernet header directly.

 ```bluespec
 typedef struct {